 Spray foam usually scores the highest R-value because it fills the gaps and crevices of the surface.
 It is the priciest for a purpose – it won’t sag or settle over time, denying the three heat mechanisms from spreading.

-Like most building materials, insulation materials are labeled according to their strength.
-They’re governed by R-values, which determines the thickness, density, and type of the insulation.
+Like most building materials, insulation materials are labelled according to their strength.
+They’re governed by R-values, which determine the thickness, density, and type of insulation.
 Temperature, aging, and moisture accumulation are also considered in scoring a material’s R-value.
 Effectiveness increases as the R-value increases.
 In other words, R5 is a higher rating than R4.

 Can you ‘over-insulate?

-If you live in a mild climate, it’s easy to assume you can save a few dollars by using a lower cost (R value) material.
-For example, if you live in a temperate zone the guidelines might suggest R2.5 is adequate.
+If you live in a mild climate, it’s easy to assume you can save a few dollars by using a lower-cost (R-value) material.
+For example, if you live in a temperate zone the guidelines might suggest that R2.5 is adequate.
 But the trap is in that word ‘adequate’.
 Climate is changing.
 Extremes are more common.
 It is on those extreme days that you’ll regret the relatively minor savings.

 Take time to read up on insulation alternatives.
 Then speak to an expert to confirm your decision.
 And then, call for quotes.
 Like everything in the building industry quotes can vary significantly for identical items.
 And if your budget is tight – isn’t everyone’s? – consider installing the insulation yourself.
 It’s an easy job as long as you understand that both heat and cold will find any gaps you leave!

 Building to the prevailing aspect can also dramatically reduce heating and cooling costs.
 The best aspect is usually south in the northern hemisphere and north for those living south of the equator.
 All too often, budget and/or the view dominate siting decisions.
 Does that ‘project home’ really suit the position?